 - ii.
-These are functions which the authority may treat as the responsibility of the Executive (in part or whole) or as Council (non-executive) functions, at its discretion. - iii.
+These are functions which the authority may treat as the responsibility of the Executive (in part or whole) or as Non-Executive functions, at its discretion. - iii.
 Section 2.2 sets out these functions and shows who is authorised to discharge them.

-2. Council (non-executive) Functions
+2. Non-Executive Functions